Election 2: Plot

 Jimmy and Bo orchestrate the kidnapping of Lok's lieutenants to persuade them to kill Lok without revealing Jimmy's involvement.
-They agree after Jimmy personally murders one of Lok's lieutenants and feeds his remains to dogs.
+They agree after Jimmy personally murders one of Lok's lieutenants, dismembers him, and feeds his remains to dogs.
 Kun attempts to assassinate Jimmy, but fails.
 Bo rescues the coffin containing Mr. Kwok and Big-Head, passing it to Jimmy.
 Kun kills Bo in retaliation.
-Jimmy passes the coffin to the police, exposing Kun's kidnapping, causing Kun to flee Hong Kong.
-Meanwhile, Lok's actual son has grown distant from him, performing badly in school and associating with gangs.
-Lok finds gangsters exhorting his son, who runs away.
+Jimmy passes the coffin to the police, exposing Kun's kidnapping and causing Kun to flee Hong Kong.
+Meanwhile, Lok's young son has grown distant from him, performing badly in school and associating with gangs.
+Lok finds gangsters exhorting his son, who runs away as Lok chases after him.
 Shortly after, Lok is assassinated by his lieutenants.
-After Jimmy denies ordering Lok's death, the triad elders elect Jimmy as chairman, and he vows to step down in two years.
+After Jimmy denies ordering Lok's death under oath, the triad elders elect Jimmy as chairman, and he vows to step down in two years.
 Later, Jimmy rescues Jet from an attack by armed men, but Jet rebuffs Jimmy's offer to work together.

 When Jimmy visits Mainland China again, his legitimate business is proceeding with approval by the Mainland police.
 Xi passes Jimmy the Dragonhead Baton, which the Mainland police seized from Lok's underling.
 Xi indicates that the good relationship between the triad and the Mainland police is contingent on Jimmy serving as chairman until he can pass on leadership to his future children, as the Mainland police do not want an uncontrollable and unstable triad leader like Lok, whereas Jimmy would help maintain peace in the country.
 This devastates Jimmy, because he wanted himself and his children to find success outside the triad.
 Jimmy repeatedly punches Xi, who does not retaliate, instead thanking Jimmy for his future cooperation.
 Jimmy buries the Dragonhead Baton with Uncle Teng.
 The film ends with Jimmy's wife revealing her pregnancy to him, leaving Jimmy to reflect on his family's future.